 She began searching for programs to get involved with to connect her to vocational training opportunities and that was when Cristinia found Mary Rigg Neighborhood Center (MRNC) and got connected to her Employment Coach, Meaghan Owens, BSW.
-Cristinia explained to her coach that she enjoyed driving for the Post Office but was looking for an opportunity to really get immersed in the field of logistics and transportation by attaining her certified driver’s license (CDL) – class A.
+Cristinia explained to her coach that she enjoyed driving for the Post Office but was looking for an opportunity to really get immersed in the field of logistics and transportation by attaining her commercial driver’s license (CDL) – class A.

 In December 2020, after hearing from her Employment Coach about the Bridges to Career Opportunities (BCO) program at MRNC, Cristinia immediately began the enrollment process and thanked her coach for being one of the first people to listen to her and provide her with an opportunity to change her life.
 She compiled all required documentation for her file, completed her Bridge Application, attended a three-day long Job Readiness course hosted virtually by MRNC Employment Services staff, and passed her TABE test to show proficiency in math and reading.
 It was then time for Cristinia to register for CDL classes and dive into her chosen career path, right after she finished the last day of her job at the Post Office.